jeremytenjo/startup-template/README.md

 ## Todo

-- [ ] Find and replace all instances of `startup-template-one` with the name of the project
+- [ ] Find and replace all instances of `startup-template` with the name of the project